caay2000/transport-tycoon-kata/README.md

 This is a kata proposed by SoftwarePark.
 You can find the original one [here](https://github.com/Softwarepark/exercises/blob/master/transport-tycoon.md)

-I modified some parts of it, to make it different, more challenging or just to make it nicer for me :)
+I modified some parts of it, to make it different, more challenging or just make it a playground for me :)

 # Transport Tycoon Exercises for DDD